 We explore two alternative carbon tax trajectories.
-The first one, called the 'Medium carbon tax' trajectory, is taken from the SSP3 4.5 W/m2 scenario and the second one, called the 'High carbon tax' trajectory, is taken from the SSP3 3.4 W/m^2 scenario.
-In the 'Medium carbon tax' trajectory the carbon tax becomes $\$21/tCO_2$ in 2022 and $\$564/tCO_2$ in 2100 (in 2018 prices).37 In the 'High carbon tax' trajectory the carbon taxes becomes $\$37/tCO_2$ in 2022 and $\$1474/tCO_2$ in 2100 (in 2018 prices).
+The first one, called the 'Medium carbon tax' trajectory, is taken from the SSP3 4.5 W/m2 scenario and the second one, called the 'High carbon tax' trajectory, is taken from the SSP3 3.4 W/m2 scenario.
+In the 'Medium carbon tax' trajectory the carbon tax becomes \$21/tCO2 in 2022 and \$564/tCO2 in 2100 (in 2018 prices).
+In the 'High carbon tax' trajectory the carbon taxes becomes \$37/tCO2 in 2022 and \$1474/tCO2 in 2100 (in 2018 prices).
 Note that in the SSP3, the carbon tax trajectories are derived endogenously through the application of a recursive dynamic framework to an integrated assessment/computable general equilibrium model (see Fujimori et al., 2017).
-This is not the case in our model where it is assumed that the carbon tax is set exogenously by the government.38 However, by using the carbon tax trajectories; such implications are not explicitly considered in the SSPs and standard IAMs.
+This is not the case in our model where it is assumed that the carbon tax is set exogenously by the government.
+However, by using the carbon tax trajectories of the SSP3, we are able to examine the finance-related implications of widely used carbon tax policy trajectories; such implications are not explicitly considered in the SSPs and standard IAMs.

-$^{^{37}}$ We have used the US GDP deflator in order to make the adjustment.
+37 We have used the US GDP deflator in order to make the adjustment.

-$^{^{38}}$ For an SFC model that follows more closely the approach of the standard IAMs, see Bovari et al. (2018a), Bovari et al. (2018b) and Bovari et al. (2020).
+38 For an SFC model that follows more closely the approach of the standard IAMs, see Bovari et al. (2018a), Bovari et al. (2018b) and Bovari et al. (2020).
 In this model the emissions reduction rate is derived though a cost minimisation problem.
 However, the carbon tax trajectories are still exogenous.